PowerLoom/docs/docs/build-with-powerloom/use-cases/building-new-usecase/extending-uniswapv2-dashboard.md

    After implementation, rigorously test your new feature to ensure accuracy and efficiency.
 Validate that the data collected aligns with your intended 2-hour aggregation of Swap events.

 4. **Commit and Share Your Work**:
    Once your implementation is complete and tested, commit your changes to your implementation branch.
-Share your work with the community by creating a pull request to the main Pooler repository, if desired.
+Share your work with the community by creating a pull request to the main Computes repository, if desired.

 ## Why Extend the UniswapV2 Dashboard?